Compare Car Insurance Ireland

 Step back bonus

 What is a step back bonus?
-“Step back bonus” is a benefit that you can add to your motor insurance policy that may allow you to retain a portion of your “no claims bonus” in the event you need to make a claim.
+This is a benefit that you can add to your car insurance policy that may allow you to retain a portion of your “no claims bonus” in the event you need to make a claim.
 Criteria may vary depending on the insurance company.
-If you decide against this additional benefit it may reduce your insurance premium.
-Although we would suggest you add the “step back bonus” to your policy as it may save you money on your premium should you need to make a claim in the future.
+If you decide against this additional benefit it may reduce your premium.
+However we would suggest you add this benefit to your policy as it may save you money should you need to make a claim in the future.

-The higher the number of years your motor policy remains claims free the better chance you have of availing of a cheaper premium compared with someone that has made a number of claims over the past few years.
-If you are considering switching your insurance, ensure the new provider will accept your full no claim discount.
+The higher the number of years your car insurance policy remains claims free the better chance you have of availing of a cheaper premium compared with someone that has made a number of claims over the past few years.
+If you are considering switching your insurance, ensure the new provider will accept your full no claims bonus protection.

 Vehicles with immobilizers and alarms may avail of a discount compared with those without.
 If your car does not have an alarm we would recommend getting one fitted by an approved garage.